Doctors Note Logo

 • Illness lasting longer than a typical "24-hour stomach bug"

-If you're experiencing these symptoms and want clarity on whether it could be salmonella, try using a free AI-powered symptom checker for Salmonellosis to evaluate your symptoms in minutes and understand whether you should seek medical care.
+If you're experiencing these symptoms and want clarity on what might be causing them, you can check your symptoms with a free online tool to help determine whether your symptoms align with salmonella or another condition—and whether you should seek medical care.

 When Salmonella Is Mild